|

 simpler process.
 Examples of

-new approaches that are in early stages of investigation are: (i) the use of
+new approaches that were in early stages of investigation are: (i) the use of

 electron-beam and plasma treatments with several DS steps to remove